1. To prune or not to prune: when and how.

 5. Boxwood in zone 3.

-Green Mountain boxwood is generally hardy to zone 3.
+Green Mountain boxwood is generally hardy to Zone 3.
 It reaches a height of five feet with a three-foot spread.
 It’s a slow grower and will live 30 years.
 It is not very drought tolerant so be sure it gets enough moisture and full sun to partial shade.
-Another variety that is marginally hardy (zone 4) is ‘Wintergreen’ which grows only to a height of three feet.
-Both these boxwoods are worth a try but don’t vest your garden dreams in them as they are marginal.
+Another variety that is hardy to Zone 4 is ‘Wintergreen’ which grows only to a height of three feet.
+Both these boxwoods are worth a try in the cooler parts of the country.

 6. Boxwood look-alikes.